Covid 19 coronavirus: Queen's message for New Zealand: 'Kia kaha'

 Her son and the heir to the throne, 71-year-old Prince Charles, had a mild case of the disease.

-She left London, the epicenter of Britain's outbreak, and took up residence at her home in Windsor with her husband, the Duke of Edinburgh.
+She left London, the epicentre of Britain's outbreak, and took up residence at her home in Windsor with her husband, the Duke of Edinburgh.

 Both the monarch and her 98-year-old husband are among those over 70 whom the British government have advised to stay home for 12 weeks.